-The California Department of Corrections and Rehabilitation (CDCR) has partnered with, the California Department of Technology (CDT), to enter into a contract with Global Tel*Link Corporation (GTL) to enhance communications, technology access, and family connections for the incarcerated population in state prisons.
+The California Department of Corrections and Rehabilitation (CDCR) has partnered with, the California Department of Technology (CDT), to enter into a contract with ViaPath Technologies (formerly Global Tel*Link Corporation, or GTL) to enhance communications, technology access, and family connections for the incarcerated population in state prisons.

 The contract aims to increase access to new and existing services and innovative rehabilitative opportunities.
 This six-year contract covers many aspects of communications technology, including expanding access to tablets and kiosks for the entire incarcerated population and greatly reducing phone rates.

 The enhanced communication project aims to strengthen the bonds between the incarcerated population with their families and communities.
 Jails and prisons across the US are seeing the benefits of utilizing electronic devices as they provide incarcerated individuals access to rehabilitative program content, important departmental updates, and positive leisure-time activities, such as knowledge-based games and books.
 These devices also allow these activities to be tracked and monitored for safety and security.

 Tablets will be provided at no cost to families or incarcerated people, although certain premium features, such as streaming music services, may incur charges.
 New tablet services will be funded through the incarcerated individual’s Trust Fund.
 Family and friends can make deposits to Trust Fund accounts through ConnectNetwork, ViaPath Technologies’ one-stop resource for assisting family and friends in connecting and communicating with their incarcerated loved ones.
 To learn more about ConnectNetwork and how to get started, please visit: web.connectnetwork.com/get-started-cdcr.